ZEMUSHKA/lsml_hse/azure/README.md

 * Install Azure CLI 2.0 (https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
 and authenticate with `az login` in command line using your Microsoft Account.
-If you've used Azure before, make sure that you switch to sponsored azure subscription with `az account set --subscription [SPONSORED_SUBSCRIPTION_ID]`.
+Make sure that you switch to sponsored azure subscription with `az account set --subscription [SPONSORED_SUBSCRIPTION_ID]`.

 * Authenticate in http://portal.azure.com (Google Chrome is recommended) using your Microsoft Account.